Mae SAI (province of Chiang Rai, Thailand)

 The temple is located about a kilometer from the gate to Myanmar, and to reach it it is possible on foot (Wat Tham Pha Chom on the map).
 The entrance to the temple and the caves is free, donations are welcome.

 Hotels in Mae SAI located mainly near the border and along highway 1.
 It is best to choose a hotel near the border crossing.
 Luxury hotels, as tourists usually stay here for one night.
 Mostly budget hotels offering basic facilities at a reasonable price.

 If you want to find a hotel cheaper, you should go through the lanes away from highway 1.
 There you can find very cheap guesthouses, but they will have to look for, since they are not at every step.

-Find and book a hotel in Mae SAI is one of the most popular search engines for hotels in Asia Agoda.com can through the search form.
+Find and book accommodation in Mae SAI can through the following sites or search form.
 Russian interface and Russian-speaking customer support is present: